uchidama/CIFAR10-Prediction-In-Keras/README.md

 [![https://gyazo.com/b209037ac23ee815069ca28214db0669](https://i.gyazo.com/b209037ac23ee815069ca28214db0669.png)](https://gyazo.com/b209037ac23ee815069ca28214db0669)

 This software visualizes CIFAR-10 image files label prediction results by a ResNet model or a CNN model.
+A fail prediction is displayed red text. left side text is a fail prediction, right side is a correct label.

 ## How to use